joshbronson-lsst-work/tom-demo/deployment.md

-It is possible that something in that script will fail due to changes in the Google Compute Platform API, differences in your environment, changed configuraiton, or other issues.
+It is possible that something in that script will fail due to changes in the Google Compute Platform API, differences in your environment, changed configuration, or other issues.
 If it fails, look at the comments near the commandline that failed.
 If you are able to resolve the issue, you should be able to simply rerun the script, which will pick up where it left off.
 If the error messages you see are related